Sylvia Lewis: Career

 Lewis began her film career in Singin' in the Rain and Red Garters as a dancer, then in Drums of Tahiti as an actress.
-Later, she added choreography on her list of credits, which began while she was a regular featured character on the ABC television series Where's Raymond?, in which she played the dance partner named "Sylvia" of series star Ray Bolger.
-In the second season, the program was renamed The Ray Bolger Show.
+Later, she added choreography on her list of credits, which began while she was a regular featured character on the ABC television series Where's Raymond?, in which she played a dancer named Sylvia who partnered series star Ray Bolger.
 Lewis appeared in the 1961 film The Ladies Man where she danced with star Jerry Lewis.

 Lewis was one of several actresses considered for the role of Princess Aouda in Around the World in 80 Days (1956) after Shirley MacLaine rejected it twice.
-Lewis tested for the role twice.
-MacLaine was later chosen for the role after she reconsidered it.
+Lewis tested for the role twice, before MacLaine eventually accepted it.

 Lewis has choreographed many television shows since the 1950s, including Who's the Boss? and Married... with Children.
-Guest appearances on shows like The Dick Van Dyke Show, The Beverly Hillbillies and Gomer Pyle, U.S.M.C., plus a healthy stage career on both coasts, earned her a reputation as a triple-threat performer.
+Guest appearances on shows like The Dick Van Dyke Show, The Beverly Hillbillies and Gomer Pyle, U.S.M.C., along with a stage career on both coasts, earned her a reputation as a triple-threat performer.

-In 1995 she appeared in the Fabulous Palm Springs Follies as "July," still dancing and stunning at age 63.
+In 1995 she appeared in the Fabulous Palm Springs Follies as July at age 63.